Every company or startup team should have the goal in mind of creating an office space that maximizes their employees' productivity and workflow.

 - A traditional office can seem like there is no place an employee can go to have a private conversation.
 However, if you incorporate a freestanding office phone booth / pod into your agile workspace, your employees will have this private area whenever they need it.
 You can also use them as mini-conference rooms for team or project meetings.
 They're very bright and spacious, so your employees won't feel like they're boxed in.

 - Since the seating is usually fluid in an agile workspace, your employees will have the option of working with different coworkers instead of the same ones day in and day out.
 This will make them more likely to engage with colleagues on different projects or ask for help from different coworkers if they need it.

 - Your employees are more likely to work harder if they have a team of people working hard around them.
-An agile workspace can increase your employee's productivity levels, and over 75% of employeessurveyed stated that their individual productivity increased after they moved to an agile workspace.
+An agile workspace can increase your employee's productivity levels, and over 75% of employees surveyed stated that their individual productivity increased after they moved to an agile workspace.
 Additionally, over 83% said that they now trusted their coworkers to be in their coworking space.

-Are you in the process of implementing an agile workspace, and you want to have private areas for your employees to make calls or have mini-conferences?
+Are you in the process of building an agile workspace, and you want to have private areas for your employees to make calls or have mini-conferences?
 If so, contact us.
 Our friendly and professional staff is ready and willing to answer any questions you may have.